he1nh/openshift-prometheus/README.md

 oc run prometheus --image=prom/prometheus:v1.4.1 --port=9090 --expose -l app=prometheus
 ```

-The last commond will create a Prometheus:
+The last command will create a:
 * deploymentconfig
-* and service
+* service
-and start up a prometheus pod based on the *deploymentconfig*
+and start up a prometheus *pod* based on the *deploymentconfig*

 ```code
 oc get dc,svc